T5750/framework-repositories/doc/source/spring/aop/cglib.md

 As discussed in preceding section, the CGLIB library is a high-level layer on top of ASM.
 It is very useful for proxying classes that do not implement interfaces.
 Essentially, it dynamically generates a subclass to override the non-final methods of the proxied class and wires up hooks that call back to user-defined interceptors.
 It is faster than the JDK dynamic proxy approach.

+### Enhancer
+An `Enhancer` allows the creation of Java proxies for non-interface types.The `Enhancer` dynamically creates a subclass of a given type but intercepts all method calls.
+Other than with the `Proxy` class, this works for both class and interface types.

 ### Figure 2: CGLIB library APIs commonly used for proxying classes
 ![CGLIB_Library_APIs_Commonly_Used_for_Porxying_Classes](https://s1.wailian.download/2020/02/05/CGLIB_Library_APIs_Commonly_Used_for_Porxying_Classes-min.png)